natke/llama/README.md

 3. Export the model

-   Note: you cannot have a local folder that is same as the string passed to the `-m` argument, as HuggingFace will look for the model in this folder rather than downloading it.
+   Note: you cannot have a local folder that is same as the string passed to the `-m` argument, as HuggingFace will look for the model in this folder rather than downloading it and will error if it is not there.

    ```bash
    huggingface-cli login --token <token>